Small-Loan-Studio/TGO/docs/tgo-save-load.md

 When we begin loading a level we set `SerializationManager.is_loading_game` to true and after emitting `load_saved_level` we set it to false.

+# Items and Equipment

+See PR where this was added: [#190](https://github.com/Small-Loan-Studio/TGO/pull/190).